cnshing/nixos-livecd/docs/configuration.md

 It should be trivial to make a nixOS equivalent package of any AppImages via [appimageTools](https://nixos.org/manual/nixpkgs/stable/#sec-pkgs-appimageTools).
 The only problem is that the cost of maintaining each AppImage grows faster than the benefit of integrating each one, resulting in a large increase of complexity.
 Our AppImageLauncher method on the other hand only requires you to place the AppImage under the directory and periodically open the tool to integrate the AppImages.

+## Battery Management

+[TLP](https://github.com/linrunner/TLP) will be used to optimize battery with performance.
+Preferentially, any laptop devices should use full computing power when charging and switch to power-saving mode within `0%` - `40%` battery thresholds.

+### NVIDIA Optimus

+If possible, there should be a separate boot entry from the standard one that explicitly enables screen rendering from a dedicated GPU, allowing the user to choose which use-case is most appropriate for their battery and performance needs.

 ## Display Manager

 In my opinion the only  real choices are [LightDM](https://github.com/canonical/lightdm) because of their modern support and theme customizability.
 While [GDM](https://github.com/GNOME/gdm) also has these characteristics, I anecdotally never actually had to manually login with a DM for more than twice in a month, which makes a more resource draining GDM costly.
 Plus, theming tools like [Nody Greeter](https://github.com/JezerM/nody-greeter) allow LightDM to have a nice UI experience even without GNOME integrations.